right-stack/right-stack/README.md

 ## Hi there, Nice to meet you 👋

 - 👀 I’m interested in Machine Learning/AI, Embedded Systems, Mobile Development
-- 🌱 I’m currently learning NLP, Reinforcement Learning and React
+- 🌱 I’m currently learning NLP and Reinforcement Learning
 - 👯 I’m looking to collaborate on Open Source Projects, Solutions to Global and African Problems
 - 🥅 2021 Goals: NLP and Reinforcement Learning (Implementations and Papers)